rtm516/GeyserMC-wiki/FAQ.md

 ## What plugins don't work with Geyser?
 * [JPremium](https://www.spigotmc.org/resources/%E2%96%A0-jpremium-%E2%96%A0-advanced-authorization-system-with-auto-login-the-premium-players-%E2%96%A0-1-8-1-15-2-%E2%96%A0.27766/) alters the UUID of a player causing Floodgate to not be able to get the Bedrock data from its map.
 * [ProtocolSupport](https://www.spigotmc.org/resources/protocolsupport.7201/) sometimes causes issues with Floodgate saying `Invalid packet id: 27`, I would recommend using [ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/) instead if this keeps occurring.
-* [TCPShield](https://tcpshield.com/) causes Floodgate not to be able to authenticate
+* [TCPShield](https://tcpshield.com/) causes Floodgate not to be able to authenticate, and in some cases out of memory errors.
 * If you come across any more please let us know via [Discord](http://discord.geysermc.org)

 ## How do I add players to the whitelist when using Floodgate?